calaldees/teachingWorkshops/teacherTraining/_goodColleague.md

 Who will you have contact with in PGCE year

-"Why do you want 13 year old friends"
+"Why do you want '13 year old' friends"

 What is your obective?